takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.2.2.0 (15/02/2025 update)` <br>
+  ・ A “language switch” function has been added to the settings screen.
+Normally, the language is set to the language of the PC, but if this is not convenient, it can be changed separately. <br>
+  ・ Fixed a problem in DiscordRPC where the number of players loaded in the last round of rounds was displayed in the Victory screen transition to the Reward Receipt screen, even though the text was “End of Game”. <br>
+  ・ Fixed a problem in which data acquisition was stopped as a version mismatch when a round was not loaded with the latest version of a creative round played by entering a code from a custom round, even though the round was version-searchable by introducing CloudSeeker. <br>
+  ・ In creative rounds played by entering a code from custom, if CloudSeeker was not available and the latest version was not loaded by searching in the DB, the clear rate would be treated as 0% and the RoundTime in PlayerList would output an unending number.
+Fixed. <br>
+  ・ Fixed a problem in Squad-affiliated race rounds where a 0-point team would appear in SquadList as a qualified decision after the round. <br>
+  ・ Fixed a problem in which the text on the settings screen was cut off in some languages. <br>
+  ・ Fixed a problem in which localization was not assigned to some elements of the settings screen in some languages. <br>
+  ・ Adjustment of operation and correction of problems in some dedicated modes. <br>
+  ・ We have corrected magic numbers on the program and optimized the program.
+We will continue to optimize and improve the program. <br>

   ○ `2025.2.1.0 (10/02/2025 update)` <br>
   ・ A new setting item “Constant Ping Display” has been added to the external display area.
 Except for some unusable rounds, the ping display, which was displayed only before the start of the round, can be kept displayed throughout the round. <br>